Can I be evicted for domestic or sexual violence?

 Can I break my lease to escape violence?

 Yes.
-Within 90 days of a reported incident (hospital visit, call to 911, filing for a protection order, etc.), send your landlord:
+Within 90 days of a reported incident (such as a hospital visit, call to 911, filing for a protection order, etc.), send your landlord:

 - A letter stating that you will be moving in 30 days. (download sample)

-- Attach at least one form of proof such as a police report, protection from abuse order or letter from a health care professional, guidance counselor, or victims’ services organization.
+- Include with your letter at least one form of proof such as a police report, protection from abuse order or letter from a health care professional, guidance counselor, or victims’ services organization.